When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Potato Penguins

-Materials: A large potato, or fake potato, for each player
+Materials: A potato (or fake potato) for each player.

 Instructions:

-2. Players line up at the start and hold a potato between their knees.
+2. Players line up and place a potato between their knees.

-3. Players then waddle like a penguin to the finish point, without dropping their potato.
+3. They must waddle like a penguin to the finish line without dropping the potato.

 Variations: